 “There’s no question that people who drink moderately have lower rates of heart attacks, lower rates of diabetes, and live longer.”

 – Dr. Eric Rimm, Professor, Harvard School of Public Health (2013)

 Of course, not all alcoholic beverages are created equally in terms of health.
 Of the different kinds of alcohol (spirits, beer, and wine), one type consistently outperforms the rest: wine.

 The beneficial attributes of wine outplay all other types of alcohol when it comes to longevity.
-Of course, not all wines are created equally either!
+However, not all wines are created equal.
 Some wines have significantly higher amounts of “good stuff” in them.

 What to Look for in “Healthy” Wine

 Here are the traits characterize wines that are better for you with respect to health:

 - Wines that are “dry,” meaning they’re not sweet and have little to no carbs (sugar).

 - Wines that are lower in alcohol (ideally, 12.5% ABV or less).

 - Wines that have higher polyphenol content, particularly procyanidins.